• Home

 A few months later, I attended a benefit for those heroes – the firefighters – who rushed into the buildings when everyone else was trying to get out.
 The fire station across from my apartment lost 20 men.

 It may seem strange that part of the benefit was a comedy show.
 But – even in the darkest of times – laughter has always been a healing force for individuals and communities.
 The show was going well and those heroes were feeling appreciated.
-Until one of the comedians said something that offended the firefighters.
+Until one of the comedians said something that offended them.
 You could feel the room go cold.
 Here’s what the stand-up did – they kept going!
 Did not change one word of their planned set.
 It was the cringiest 10 minutes I’ve ever sat through.

 Soon after, I was at another stand-up show at a well-known club on Broadway.
 This stand-up ALSO lost the audience.
 Something he said just wasn’t palatable to this group of people.
 But – he DID NOT KEEP GOING.
 He stopped and acknowledged that he lost them.
 He took responsibility in a light-hearted way.
 The audience felt noticed, heard, and respected.
 And soon they were back on his side.
 Only then did he continue with his routine.

 Note to self: Pay attention to your impact when you are talking with others.
-They are constantly giving you information that let’s you know if you need to stop for a moment and address the elephant in the room - or proceed.
+They are constantly giving you information that lets you know if you need to stop for a moment and address the elephant in the room - or proceed.

 If you’re a shy introvert, like me, but want to have your own business – which means you have to sell – it can sometimes be uncomfortable.
 Those with extraordinary skill in the art of reading people and connecting with them start finding that selling is not so scary.
 Here’s what I learned and use on a daily basis: